Food Preparation & Nutrition

 NEA 1 = 15% NEA 2 = 35%

-This is an exciting and creative course for students who have a real interest and love of food.
-It focuses on practical cooking skills to ensure students develop a thorough understanding of nutrition, food provenance and the working characteristics of food.
-At its heart, this course focuses on nurturing students' practical cookery skills to give them a strong understanding of nutrition.
+GCSE Food Preparation and Nutrition is an exciting and creative course which focuses on practical cooking skills to ensure students develop a thorough understanding of nutrition, food provenance and the working characteristics of food materials.
+At its heart, this qualification focuses on nurturing students' practical cookery skills to give them a strong understanding of nutrition.

 Terminal exam: 50%